po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/24-Stu_Subdoc-Population/README.md

 ## Steps to Reproduce the Problem

-1. Navigate to `Unsolved/` in your command line window
+1. Navigate to `Unsolved/` in your command line window //Add npm install?

 2. Run `npm run seed` to populate an example database

 3. Run `npm run dev` to attempt to query the database

 4. Notice the following error: ``TypeError: Invalid schema configuration: `Tag` is not a valid type within the array `tags``